mhaidarhanif/rewinds-legacy/README.md

 ![tailwindcss v3](https://img.shields.io/badge/tailwindcss-v3-0F172A?logo=tailwindcss&style=flat&labelColor=38bdf8&logoColor=ffffff)

 Rewinds is a Remix starter kit with Tailwind CSS v3 family of libraries.
-This is an example demo to combine the best Tailwind-related ecosystem such as Tailwind CSS, Headless UI, Radix UI, Vechai UI, and more.
+This is an example demo to combine the best Tailwind-related ecosystem such as Tailwind CSS, Headless UI, Radix UI, Reach UI, Vechai UI, and more.

 Visit the live demo: [rewinds.mhaidarhanif.com](https://rewinds.mhaidarhanif.com)